-With 180 sites listed in the National Register of Historic Places, including 17 Historic Districts and two National Historic Landmarks, Austin puts you at the heart of Texas history.
+With 219 sites listed in the National Register of Historic Places, including 17 Historic Districts and two National Historic Landmarks, Austin puts you at the heart of Texas history.
 From the Texas State Capitol to the Paramount Theatre, The Driskill Hotel to Barton Springs, the heritage of the Lone Star State lives and breathes throughout our city.
 We invite you to explore, experience and enjoy Austin's many memorable attractions and make our history part of yours.
 THE TEXAS STATE CAPITOL COMPLEX TEXAS STATE CAPITOL BUILDING Detroit architect Elijah E. Myers' 1888 Renaissance Revival design echoes that of the U.S. Capitol, but at 302 feet, the Texas State Capitol is 14 feet higher.
 The base is made of rusticated Sunset Red Texas granite; the dome is made of cast iron and sheet metal, topped by a Goddess of Liberty statue.
 The seals on the south façade commemorate the six governments that have ruled in Texas over time: Spain, France, Mexico, the Republic of Texas, the Confederate States of America and the United States.
 Myers also designed the state capitols of Michigan and Colorado.
 Congress Avenue at 11th Street.
 512-305-0063.
 No reservations needed for groups under 10 persons.
 Groups of 10 and over must call 512-305-8402 in advance.
 Self-guided building and grounds brochures available.
-Open daily, except major holidays.
+Visit website for current business hours.
 Free.
-Building tours available. tspb.texas.gov OLD LAND OFFICE BUILDING, CAPITOL VISITORS CENTER & MUSEUM Built in 1857 to house the state's land records, the building now features a museum with fascinating, child-friendly exhibits about early Texas.
-Its Medieval Revival style reflects the German origins of its architect, Conrad Stremme.
+Building tours available. tspb.texas.gov.
+OLD LAND OFFICE BUILDING, CAPITOL VISITORS CENTER & MUSEUM Built in 1857 to house the state's land records, the building now features a museum with fascinating, child-friendly exhibits about early Texas.
+The Old Land Office Building is esteemed as the oldest office building in Texas, with a Medieval Revival style reflecting the German origins of its architect, Conrad Stremme.
 112 E. 11th St., southeast corner of Capitol grounds.
 512-305-8400.
-Open daily, except major holidays.
+Visit website for current business hours.
 Free. tspb.texas.gov.
 TEXAS GOVERNOR'S MANSION Every Texas governor has lived in the mansion from its construction in 1856 until arson seriously damaged the building in 2008.
 Precious furnishings and antiques were not in the building at the time, due to a planned repair project.
 They were returned to the mansion in 2012 after a meticulous reconstruction.
 This Classical Revival building is important not only as home to governors, but as the premier product of its builder Abner Cook.
 Self-taught and trained by apprenticeship, Cook made his mark on Austin as designer and contractor for 35 Austin buildings, 13 of which are still in use today.
 1010 Colorado St. 512-305-8524.
 Free tours, with 7-day advance reservation required. tspb.texas.gov.
 NOT FAR FROM THE CAPITOL COMPLEX Symphony Square is a collection of 1870s Texas vernacular stone buildings, brought together by the Austin Symphony Orchestra.
-1101 Red River St. austinsymphony.org.
+111 Red River St. austinsymphony.org.
 One block away is the 1857 German Free School building, home of the German-Texan Heritage Society.
 507 E. 10th St. 512-467-4569. germantexans.org.